Skip to content

 The Low Carbon Fuel Standard (LCFS) is a program managed by the California Air Resources Board (CARB) that aims to reduce greenhouse gas emissions by requiring fuel providers to meet "carbon intensity" targets.

-CARB is now proposing new, more stringent standards, and economists predict these changes could increase gas prices by up to 65 cents per gallon this year alone — all without a clear plan to protect working families or small businesses.
+CARB adopted new, more stringent standards, and economists predict these changes could increase gas prices by up to 65 cents per gallon or more - all without a clear plan to protect working families or small businesses.

-And these decisions are being made without direct legislative approval — meaning unelected regulators are driving up fuel costs without input from the public or their representatives.
+And these decisions were made without direct legislative approval - meaning unelected regulators are driving up fuel costs without input from the public or their representatives.

 1. Air Resources Board